icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 ---
 title: Using IceRPC with an Ice application
-description: Learn how to use IceRPC together with an existing Ice application.
+description: Learn how to use IceRPC with an existing Ice application.
 ---

 ## Interop basics